leonjza/frida-boot/course/3-chapter-3/tools.md

 There are a number of approaches to go about more longer term tool development.
 Let's take a look at some of those.
 We will be focussing on using the Frida [Python bindings](https://github.com/frida/frida-python)to inject instrumentation into a target process, however you can also have a look at the NodeJS, Swift, C or even .NET bindings if you prefer those.

 !> Don't confuse Frida bindings with language interoperability.
-For example, the .NET bindings simply allow you to interact with Frida programattically to inject into and instrument a target process from a .NET program.
+For example, the .NET bindings simply allow you to interact with Frida programmatically to inject into and instrument a target process from a .NET program.
 Having .NET language interop is a completely different topic.

 Let's explore some options do built python based tools.